ABOUT OUR FARM

 INSPIRATION FOR THE FARM NAME

-I really enjoy baking, and I love cake, so the name Cake Flower Farm was inspired by two things that always make me happy — cake + flowers.
-I adore Violet Bakery’s cakes that are decorated so naturally with fresh flowers, and I hope to do something similar one day — to offer delicious, beautiful cakes decorated with flowers that I’ve grown.
+I really enjoy baking, and I love cake, so the name Cake Flower Farm was inspired by two things that always make me happy—cake and flowers.
+I adore the cakes from Violet Bakery, which are beautifully decorated with fresh flowers, and I hope to do something similar one day: offering delicious, beautiful cakes decorated with flowers I’ve grown myself.

 ON DRIED FLOWERS

-There is something about the process of drying dahlias that is so exciting to me.
-To take these gorgeous, vibrant, fresh blooms and allow them to reinvent themselves into something completely different and beautiful (and long lasting!) is a joy.
-I just can’t get over how much personality the dried versions have, whether it’s a twist in the petal or the way the colors soften as they dry, the end results are always stunning.
+There’s something about the process of drying dahlias that excites me.
+To take these gorgeous, vibrant, fresh blooms and allow them to reinvent themselves into something completely different—and beautiful (and long-lasting!)—is such a joy.
+I just can’t get over how much personality the dried versions have.
+Whether it’s a twist in the petal or the way the colors soften as they dry, the end results are always stunning.

 ABOUT OUR FLOWER STAND

-During the blooming season, I open a little honor-system flower stand a couple of mornings each week.
-We have a flower bar and sell fresh flowers by-the-stem, dried flowers by-the-bunch and heirloom pumpkins in the fall.
-One of the best parts of growing flowers, besides working outside with those fabulous blooms, are all the sweet notes that our customers leave for me at the stand!
+During the blooming season, I open a little honor-system flower stand a few mornings each week.
+We have a flower bar where we sell fresh flowers by the stem, dried flowers by the bunch, and specialty pumpkins in the fall.
+One of the best parts of growing flowers — besides working outside with those fabulous blooms — are the sweet notes our customers leave for me at the stand!